Daria-637/ai-for-the-arts/README.md

  -A bulleted list of goals-

-・Learn GitHub basics and version control
+- Learn GitHub basics and version control

-・Document and organise creative and academic projects
+- Document and organise creative and academic projects

-・Explore technologies
+- Explore technologies

-・Share scripts, research notes, and learning materials
+- Share scripts, research notes, and learning materials

-・Build a portfolio that reflects growth in film and digital media studies
+- Build a portfolio that reflects growth in film and digital media studies